metastatedev/smarter-contracts/liquidity/manager/README.md

    Use `--burn-cap 1.579` to emit this operation.
 ~~~~

-We run the command again, setting the burn cap to 1.579 or above:
+Run the command again, setting the burn cap to 1.579 or above:

 ```tezos-client originate contract new_manager for alice transferring 1 from alice running ./manager.tz --init '"tz1ccqAEwfPgeoipnXtjAv1iucrpQv3DFmmS"' --burn-cap 1.579
 ```